 Adjacent to the Athletic Center are the nine recently refurbished Gray Tennis Courts; the Royce Baseball Field, featuring new dugouts and improved bullpen areas; the recently renovated softball field; and Steuben Field, the 2,500-seat football stadium.
 Directly behind the stadium is the William D. Love Field, which also encompasses the newly resurfaced 400-meter Walter H. Pritchard Track.
 Love Field, resodded in 2000, hosts soccer action.
 The newest of the Hamilton playing fields is an all-weather artificial turf field built in 2000.
-Located adjacent to campus, it is the home of field hockey and men's and women's lacrosse.
+Located adjacent to campus, it is the home of field hockey.